 Biology Summer School : ‘From Macro to Micro’

-Participants will engage in a seminar series focussing on human biology alongside sessions on cellular and animal biology.
-This will also include classes in the Biological Sciences Faculty and Wytham Research Station and students will complete an assignment on the main topic.
+Participants will engage in a seminar series focussing on human sciences alongside sessions on cellular and animal biology.
+This will also include classes in the Biological Sciences Faculty and students will prepare a group presentation to conclude the week.
 You will also be able to receive support from students studying at Wadham and from the College with information on making successful applications to top universities.

 Apply for the Biology Summer School